jacemiranda/LabAssignment7_DecoratorPattern/README.md

-# CIMB - Decorator Pattern

-This repository contains the solution for the CIMB banking activity using the **Decorator Design Pattern**.

 ## Problem Statement

 CIMB is a digital bank that offers GSave and UpSave savings accounts.
 As with a typical Savings Account, it contains account Number, accountName, and a balance for that account.